Oils Oils, Fats & Health

 Opponents of the accepted viewpoint have suggested a more persuasive case can be made that these diseases start to appear when a population adopts large quantities of refined carbohydrates such as sugar and white flour (also darlings of the grain traders and food processors) and large amounts of vegetable oils and shortenings.

-In the United States, Crisco, the first partially hydrogenated vegetable shortening was invented in 1911 and became popular, promoted as a "healthier alternative", during the 1920s, about the same time heart disease and cancer started being significant killers.
+In the United States, Crisco, the first partially hydrogenated vegetable shortening, was invented in 1911 and became popular, heavily promoted as a "healthier alternative" to lard, during the 1920s - about the same time heart disease and cancer started being significant killers.
 This is not to say Crisco was the cause or that there weren't other factors, but it certainly wasn't saturated fats causing the problem.

 One group particularly vocal against the "accepted knowledge" has been the tropical oils partisans who maintain coconut oil is the most healthy cooking oil you can use even though it's about 92% saturated fat.
 Palm oil is lower in saturated fat and higher in monounsaturated fats with a composition profile very similar to lard and tallow.